Articles by tag:

-What is the right MES for MedTech digital transformation?
-Looking at the structure of manufacturing in MedTech—normally multi-site, multi-plant with complex supply chains, it is not a simple answer.
 How does one implement an MES across multiple manufacturing plants, separated not just geographically but perhaps by operational style, IT infrastructure, work culture, and process technology?

 Establishing the need for an MES at the C-suite level is perhaps the first and most significant step in the long but highly rewarding journey of MES implementation.
 From that moment to the time an MES is deployed across the value chain, there will be a time lapse of at least 2 to 3 years.